Bakarkhani Roti Recipe

 Ghee brushed over 4 inch dough circle.

-Apply ¼ teaspoon ghee on the top of the semi-circle and fold to make a triangle.
+Step 8: Apply ยผ teaspoon of ghee on top of the semi-circle and fold to form a triangle.

 Ghee brushed over the semi circle.

-Now fold this triangle to make a smooth round again.
+Step 9: Now, fold the triangle to smooth and round it again.

 Smooth round made.

-Use a little dry flour while rolling if the dough is sticking to the work surface.
+Step 10: Roll the dough to form a 6-inch circle (ยผ inch thick).
+Use a little dry flour while rolling if the dough tends to stick to the work surface.

-Note – Bakarkhani that we get in Old Delhi is much bigger in size, but here I have reduced its size so that it’s convenient to eat and easy to make.
+Note that the bakarkhani we get in Old Delhi is much bigger, but here I have reduced its size so that it’s convenient to eat and easy to make.

 Roti pricked with a fork all over.